Lukas-Michalek/redux-store/README.md

 - cart: An object that maps the name of each item added to the cart to an object with the price and desired quantity for that item.
 - currencyFilter: A string that represents the currency used to calculate the prices displayed to the user: 'USD', 'CAD' or 'EUR'.
 An example of this application’s state might look like this:
+- searchTerm: A string provided by user upon which the inventory items will be filtered out

 ```
 state = {